Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • respiratory organs.

-The laxative effect of the drug
+Laxative effect of the drug

 Pseudomembranous ulcerative colitis

-Pseudomembranous ulcerative colitis is usually considered a separate disease, it is characterized by the following symptoms:
+Pseudomembranous ulcerative colitis is usually considered a separate disease; it is characterized by the following symptoms:

 • copious, loose stools;